asset-group/vakt-ble-defender/README.md

 sudo bin/vaktble --debug-pkt-peripheral --name nimble-bleprph --channel 39
 ```

-Where `--debug-pkt-peripheral` enables the debug of the packets from and to the peripheral, `--name nimble-bleprph` is the name of the peripheral, and we can specify the BLE channel (i.e,.
+Where `--debug-pkt-peripheral` enables the debugging of the packets from and to the peripheral, `--name nimble-bleprph` is the name of the peripheral, and we can specify the BLE channel (i.e,.
 39) with `-channel 39` argument.

 The output of the Portable setup is shown below: